 For those of our customers who aren´t so familiar with Cubase, please could you explain what this function does and why it´s so fundamental to your work?

-VST expressions gives you the possibility to teach Cubase how to access different playing styles of instruments.
+VST expressions give you the possibility to teach Cubase how to access different playing styles of instruments.
 A good example would be the different playing styles of strings.
-You have long notes, marcatos, staccatos, detaches, pizzicatos etc. In Cubase you can now define any of those playing styles and tell it how to access the sounds.
-After that you can work on one single midi track switching in between all those styles, even though in reality you are using a combination of different channels or key switches etc in the background.
+You have long notes, marcatos, staccatos, detaches, pizzicatos etc. In Cubase, you can now define any of those playing styles and tell it how to access the sounds.
+After that, you can work on one single midi track switching in between all those styles, even though in reality you are using a combination of different channels or key switches etc in the background.
 You can now also just select a bunch of notes in the key editor and tell them to be ‘pizzicato’.
 This substantially changes the way you can juggle around with playing styles in a professional manner, especially when writing orchestral music.

 You´re a fan of Synthogy´s Ivory pianos, why do you choose to play these rather than competing virtual pianos?